Visiting hours are 1.00pm – 8.00pm, except for the following wards:

 - Is communicating with a person who is deaf or hard of hearing and visibility of the mouth is essential for communication.

-- The person has not tested positive for COVID-19 in the last seven (7) days; or
+- Have tested positive for COVID-19 in the last seven (7) days; or

-- The person has completed their full seven (7) day period since testing positive for COVID-19; or
+- Have not completed their full seven (7) day period since testing positive for COVID-19; or

-Visitors to Residential Ages Care and Care Facilities
+Visitors to Residential Aged Care and Care Facilities:

 All visitors to residential aged care and sub-acute/rehabilitation services including mental health (excluding Wanyarra Acute Inpatient Unit) services are required to: